Prokinetic Agents – A Scientific Review

-In people with digestive disorders such as IBS, SIBO, gastroparesis, or any other digestive issue where there is an alteration of the way the gut functions, prokinetic drugs can be an effective solution to help restore this movement in order to prevent these digestive issues from happening.
+In people with digestive disorders such as IBS, SIBO, gastroparesis, or any other digestive issue where the gut function is altered, prokinetic drugs can be an effective solution to help restore normal movement in order to prevent further digestive issues.

-In this article, we will walk you through the basics of GI motility, what the migrating motor complex is and why it’s important, the different pharmaceutical and natural prokinetic agents, and how this relates to SIBO and IBS.
+In this article, we will walk you through the basics of GI motility, what the migrating motor complex (MMC) is and why it’s important, the different pharmaceutical and natural prokinetic agents, and how they can improve SIBO and IBS.

-This topic is one of the most important topics for people dealing with SIBO or IBS but it doesn’t get as much attention as it should.
-It is super important because altered motility can be one of the main underlying causes, and proper gut motility is vital for prevention.
+This is one of the most important topics for people dealing with SIBO or IBS, but it rarely gets the attention it should.
+It is very important because altered motility can be one of the main underlying causes of SIBO, and proper gut motility is vital for prevention.

-GI motility is defined as the movements of the muscles of the organs of the digestive system including the esophagus, stomach, small and large intestines that allow for the contents within these organs to move through each stage of digestion 1.
+GI motility is defined as the movements of the muscles of the digestive organs, which include the esophagus, stomach, small and large intestines.
+GI motility allows the content of the digestive tract to move through each stage of digestion 1.

-When the nerves and/or muscles of these organs do not function properly, people can suffer from common symptoms associated with impaired GI motility 1.
+When the nerves and/or muscles of these organs do not function properly, people can suffer from common symptoms associated with impaired GI motility, 1 such as:

-Below are the GI disorders that are associated with motility issues occurring in the specified organs 2.
+Below are the GI disorders that are associated with motility issues by specific organs 2.

 Migrating Motor Complex: A Critical Motility Promoter